 The difference between the two is that a torrente depends on the seasonal rains.
 It is very steep and it can dry up completely during the summer months.
 A ruscello, on the other hand, is a small river with calm waters.

 There are two types of river estuaries in Italian:

 - foce a estuario (mouth of the estuary)

 Foce a estuario

-You have a foce a delta when the mouth has a triangular shape, with multiple little streams dividing the main flow of water.
+You have a foce a delta when the mouth has a triangular shape, with several small streams dividing the main flow of water.
 The Po river, the longest river in Italy, has a delta.
 You have a foce a estuario when the river flows directly into the sea.

 Idioms with the word for river in Italian

 There are a number of popular idiomatic expressions featuring the word for river in Italian.
-Among these are:
+Among them are: